 The (Potential) Reasons

 One possible explanation for the higher rate of suicides in rural communities generally may be a lack of available and accessible mental health services in these areas.
 Indeed, of the 1,669 areas that have been federally designated as having a shortage of mental health professionals, over 85 percent are in rural areas.
-Additionally, this lack of mental health care is even more pronounced in pediatric mental health services as, due to the shortage of specialized mental health care professionals, often primary care physicians are the ones providing mental health services to rural communities.
+Additionally, this lack of mental health care is even more pronounced in pediatric mental health services as, due to the shortage of specialized mental health care professionals, primary care physicians are often the ones providing mental health services in rural communities.
 Additionally, rural families often have lower incomes and are less likely to have mental health benefits included in their health insurance coverage.

 Another explanation for the higher rates of suicides in rural communities may be due to geographic and social isolation, which may mean that rural individuals lack adequate support systems.
 Additionally, for younger people living in rural communities, their feelings of isolation may be heightened by the fact that many of their peers may have left the area for education and employment opportunities in more urban areas.

-So, like the quote at the beginning of this post says, it does not appear as if owning a gun actually increasing the risk of attempting suicide.
+So, like the quote at the beginning of this post says, it does not appear as if owning a gun actually increases the risk of attempting suicide.
 However, statistically it is much more likely that a person attempting suicide with a gun will succeed in their attempt.
-For rural children and youth that have easy access to guns and who often impulsively attempt to commit suicide with a firearm, this particularly lethal means can be devastating.
+For rural children and youth who have easy access to guns and who often impulsively attempt to commit suicide with a firearm, this particularly lethal means can be devastating.

 Therefore, while factors like lack of mental health care and feelings of isolation may contribute to the higher rates of attempted and successful suicides in rural communities, guns (which do not allow for a change of heart or mind) do play a large role in ensuring the "success" of a suicide attempt.